O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 This intellectual arrogance manifests itself, above all, in the refusal to accept imperfection as a structural given of human existence.
 For the revolutionary, every limitation is interpreted as oppression.
 The very idea of human nature becomes suspect, as it implies restrictions that cannot be eliminated by decree.
 Thus, the revolutionary project undertakes an impossible task: to liberate man from himself.

-The conservative realizes that this refusal of limits is not neutral.
+The conservative perceives that this refusal of limits is not neutral.
 It necessarily demands the replacement of reality with a normative fiction.
 Since the world does not correspond to the ideal, it must be forced to.
 Here, hubris ceases to be merely intellectual and becomes political.
 The arrogance of thought demands the subjugation of life.
 Real man, with his flaws, contradictions, and resistances, becomes an obstacle to be overcome in the name of an ideal man who only exists on paper.

 There is, in this movement, a profound moral inversion.
 Traditionally, arrogance was recognized as a vice, precisely because it blinded the individual to his own limitations.
 In revolutionary thought, it is celebrated as a virtue.
 The audacity to break with the past, the courage to reinvent everything, the willingness to deconstruct structures are treated as signs of moral elevation.
-Prudence, on the other hand, is ridiculed as cowardice, intellectual humility as complicity with injustice.
+Prudence, on the contrary, is ridiculed as cowardice, intellectual humility as complicity with injustice.

 This inversion explains why the revolutionary reacts with almost visceral hostility to any questioning that appeals to historical experience.
 History is the record of the consequences of hubris.
 It exposes the ignored limits, the costs, the tragedies produced by poorly founded good intentions.
-To preserve his moral superiority, the revolutionary needs to discredit history, selectively reinterpret it, and discard it as irrelevant.
-The past becomes an enemy to be defeated, not a teacher to be listened to.
+To preserve their moral superiority, the revolutionary needs to discredit history, selectively reinterpret it, and discard it as irrelevant.
+The past becomes an enemy to be defeated, not a master to be listened to.

 By projecting salvation onto the collective future, the revolutionary avoids confronting the ethical demands of the individual present.
 The transformation of the world replaces self-transformation; ideological engagement takes the place of personal responsibility.
-Hubris is not merely an overestimation of human reason, but a refusal to accept the moral weight of one's own existence.
+Hubris is not only an overestimation of human reason, but a refusal to accept the moral weight of one's own existence.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site